raceintospace/raceintospace/doc/manual/manual.md

     <td> -10*</td>
   </tr>
 </table>
-  * Missions with a -10 for failure will instead suffer -7 if no crew deaths occur.
+  * Missions with a -10 for failure will instead suffer -7 if no crew deaths occur.<br/>
-  ** These missions are either milestone or duration steps
+  ** These missions are either milestone or duration steps.

 ## MISSION MILESTONE STEPS